By Alison / Last Updated July 8, 2022

 ——stackoverflow.com

 Have you also found your SQL database stuck in restoring?
-With this annoying “restoring” sign attached behind your database, you cannot operate it anymore, and sometimes receive a “Exclusive access could not be obtained because the database is in use” alert.
+With this annoying “restoring” sign attached behind your database, you cannot operate it anymore, and sometimes receive an “Exclusive access could not be obtained because the database is in use” alert.

 Restore Failed Database in Use